TigerBSD/TigerBSD/README.md

-In case an upgrade (`make buildworld buildkernel installkernel KERNCONF=T520`, `make installworld` and so on) goes bad and renders the system unable to boot, try selecting one of the previous boot environments from the beastie boot menu.
+In case an upgrade (`make buildworld buildkernel installkernel KERNCONF=T520`, `make installworld` and so on) goes bad and renders the system unable to boot, try selecting your previous boot environment from the beastie boot menu.

-Failing that, boot the install media and use the "Live CD" as described below to try and fix things.
+If that doesn't help, boot the install media and use the "Live CD" as described below to try and fix things yourself.

 ### Mount ZFS root using FreeBSD 11.0 "Live CD"